Electronic structure and magnetic properties of La$_{3}$Ni$_{2}$O$_{7}$ under pressure: active role of the Ni-$d_{x^2-y^2}$ orbitals: Results

-We explore the pressure and correlation phase space to reveal magnetic tendencies in \LNO{7} within an LDA+$U$ framework.
-The choice of AMF double counting has been shown in the past to give a reliable comparison to experiments in other layered nickelates \cite{Zhang2017large,Krishna2020effects,Botana2016charge, Botana2017electron,pardo2012pressure} so we focus on this scheme in the main text and present LDA+$U$(FLL) results in Appendix~\ref{sec:dftu}.
-For each double-counting scheme, we study three possible magnetic orderings within a range of $U$ from 1 to 5 eV: ferromagnetic (FM), A-type antiferromagnetic (AFM-A), and G-type antiferromagnetic (AFM-G), where AFM-A(G) corresponds to Ni moments coupled FM (AFM) in-plane and AFM (AFM) out-of-plane (see Appendix~\ref{sec:dftu} for more details).
+On this note, we explore the pressure and correlation phase space to reveal magnetic tendencies in \LNO{7} within an LDA+$U$ framework.
+We note that a careful choice of the DFT+$U$ implementation is important to capture the physics of these nickelates \cite{Zhang2017large}; for instance, when the two spin-states are nearly degenerate, it becomes essential when applying DFT+$U$ to understand the tendencies of the various choices of double counting correction: the around mean field (AMF) scheme is known to favor the stabilization of low-spin configurations, whereas the fully localized limit (FLL) favors high-spin configurations \cite{Pickett2009anisotropy}.
+The choice of AMF double counting has been shown in the past to give a reliable comparison to experiments in other layered nickelates \cite{Zhang2017large,Krishna2020effects,Botana2016charge, Botana2017electron,pardo2012pressure} with FLL giving rise to ground states that are inconsistent with experiments \cite{Zhang2017large}.
+Hence, we focus on the AMF scheme in the main text and present LDA+$U$(FLL) results in Supplementary Note 5A.
+For each double-counting scheme, we study three possible simple magnetic orderings within a range of $U$'s from 1 to 5 eV: ferromagnetic (FM), A-type antiferromagnetic (AFM-A), and G-type antiferromagnetic (AFM-G), where AFM-A(G) corresponds to Ni moments coupled FM (AFM) in-plane and AFM (AFM) out-of-plane (see Supplementary Note 5A for more details).
 We note that the inclusion of a Hubbard $U$ is necessary to initially converge the magnetically ordered states, otherwise, a non-magnetic solution is obtained.

 Figure \ref{fig:interplay} summarizes two representative cuts from the pressure and correlation phase space within LDA+$U$(AMF).
-From the energy difference between the different magnetic configurations as a function of Hubbard $U$, we find a transition from a high-spin (HS) AFM-A ordered phase to a low-spin (LS) AFM-G ordered phase for a range of $U$ values between 2 and 4 eV.
+From the energy difference between the different magnetic configurations as a function of Hubbard $U$, we find a transition from a high-spin (HS) AFM-A state at ambient pressure to a low-spin (LS) AFM-G phase with pressure for a range of $U$ values between 2 and 4 eV.
 Above $\sim4$ eV, this transition is suppressed and the ground state remains in the HS AFM-A phase at all pressures.
 This competition of different magnetically ordered phases with different magnetic moments and exchange couplings suggests there is a rich energy landscape with many (nearly) degenerate ground states.